Free Cruise Automated Phone Call: Real Deal Or Not?

 How the scam works:

-After building the trip up for almost three minutes, she offhandedly mentions that you only have to pay some minor taxes and booking charges, to the tune of about $200.
+After building the trip up for almost three minutes the caller offhandedly mentions that you only have to pay some minor taxes and booking charges, to the tune of about $200.
 You figure that still sounds like a great deal, so you pay.

 At the presentation, which is the main part of the scam, the company is very pushy and aggressive and they do things that are borderline illegal to get you to sign up to buy a time-share.
 This is really intense, almost threatening.
 Also, it ends up being a lot longer (six hours instead of one) so they can suck a few more people into buying.
 After the presentation, you finally get to go on the ship.